ifrunistuttgart/node-mavlink/README.md

 which will produce all needed TypeScript files in a folder called *assets*.
 Instead of *<message_definition.xml>* you will probably use *common.xml*.
 Together with the all messages (*classes* directory) and enums (*enums* directory), a file *messageRegistry.ts* is created, which provides an array holding all message IDs and the respective constructor.

-If you want to use the library with pure javaScript,
+If you want to use the library with pure JavaScript, you need to transpile the generated files.
+You can install the transpiler with:

+    npm i typescript --save-dev
+Then run within the *assets* directory

+    tsc
+ to start the process.

 ## Examples
 ### TypeScript